ondrejsika/okd-training/README.md

 ## Connect Lab VM

-Connect my lab VM using SSH on `root@labX.sikademo.com` where `X` is your instance nuber.
+Open VS Code in the browser (i recommend using Google Chrome): on `https://codeX.sikademo.com` where `X` is your instance number.

 Password is `asdfasdf2020`

+You can also connect lab VM directly using SSH on `root@labX.sikademo.com` where `X` is your instance nuber.

+Root password is `asdfasdf2020`

 ```
 ssh root@labX.sikademo.com